SanderMertens/flecs/docs/Relationships.md

 - Yes, even though Tree does not have (IsA, Tree)
 ```

-However, this does not apply to all relations.
-Consider a dataset with a `LocatedIn` relation:
+However, this does not apply to all relationships.
+Consider a dataset with a `LocatedIn` relationship:

 ```
 LocatedIn(SanFrancisco, UnitedStates)